jpuritz/EecSeq/Protocol.md

 |10X KAPA Library Amplification Primer Mix| 5 μl|
 |**Total Volume per sample**| **50 μl**|

-* *For now, let's use the same master mix from the Kappa Kit*
 * Mix well by pipetting up and down several times
 * Amplify the library using the following thermal cycling protocol: